mobily-enterprises/jsonreststores/README.md

 For non-API calls, this option is set by the headers 'if-match' and 'if-none-match'.

+# delete

+This options applies to GetQuery calls.

+If `delete` is set to true, then the fetched records will be deleted after fetching.
+Whatever is returned by GetQuery will no longer be available on the database.

+The deletion is more of an "attempt" to delete them.
+If deletion fails, GetQuery will still return the fetched values and deletion will fail silently.

+If `delete` is not passed, then the store's default, set by `deleteAfterGetQuery`, will be used.

 # filters

-This option applies to GetQuery calls: it's a simple object, where the keys are the field names, and their respective values are the filters.
+This option applies to GetQuery calls.

+It's a simple object, where the keys are the field names, and their respective values are the filters.
 For example:

     { workspaceName: "Booker" }